Maya Yoshida: Nagoya Grampus

 Born in Nagasaki, Japan, Yoshida began playing football at Nanling FC in his second year at elementary school.
-His older brother, Honami, played an important role in starting his football career when he searched on the internet for Nagoya Grampus's U-15 team and this led Yoshida to join the U-15 side.
-Once Yoshida has joined, Yoshida relocated to Nagoya to be close at Nagoya Grampus and attended Toyota High School.
+His older brother, Honami, played an important role in starting his football career when he searched on the internet for Nagoya Grampus's U-15 team and this led Yoshida to join the U-15 team.
+Once Yoshida joined, he relocated to Nagoya to be close at Nagoya Grampus and attended Toyota High School.

 After spending five years at Nagoya Grampus Youth Academy, he was promoted to the first team in the 2007 season, having signed his first professional contract.
-Yoshida joined the club's first team training soon after and started out in a defensive midfielder when playing for Grampus's youth team, but was converted to a centre back.
+Yoshida joined the club's first team training soon after and started out as a defensive midfielder while playing for Nagoya Grampus's youth team, but was converted to centre back.
 After spending months on the substitute bench, Yoshida finally made his debut for the club, coming on as a second-half substitute, in a 2–1 loss against Oita Trinita on 3 May 2007.
-Since then, he became a first team regular for the side, playing in the centre–back position.
-It wasn't until on 5 November 2007 when Yoshida scored his first Nagoya Grampus goal, in a 3–1 win against Thespa Kusatsu in the fourth round of the Emperor's Cup.
+Since then, he became a first team regular for Nagoya Grampus, playing in the centre–back position.
+On 5 November 2007, Yoshida scored his first goal for the club, in a 3–1 win against Thespa Kusatsu in the fourth round of the Emperor's Cup.
 At the end of the 2007 season, he went on to make twenty–four appearances and scoring once in all competitions.

-In the 2008 season, Yoshida began to feature in the starting line-up for most of the league matches with his Serbian teammate Miloš Bajalica.
-He started the season well when he helped the side go on an unbeaten with seven matches in all competitions.
+In the 2008 season, Yoshida began to feature in the starting line-up for most of the league matches, forming a centre–back partnership with his Serbian teammate Miloš Bajalica.
+He started the season well when he helped Nagoya Grampus go on an unbeaten run of seven matches in all competitions.
 Yoshida continued to feature in the first team until he was called up to the Japan U23 squad in July.
-After Japan U23's elimination in the Summer Olympics, it wasn't until on 23 August 2008 when Yoshida returned to the starting line-up against Kashima Antlers and scored his first goal of the season, in a 2–1 win.
-Following this, he lost his first team place and was placed on the substitute bench for the next five matches, leading his playing time to be reduced.
+After Japan U23's elimination in the Summer Olympics, it was not until 23 August 2008 that Yoshida returned to the starting line-up against Kashima Antlers and scored his first goal of the season, in a 2–1 win.
+However, he lost his first team place and found himself placed on the substitute bench for the next five matches.
 Yoshida's second goal then came on 2 November 2008 against FC Gifu in the fourth round of the Emperor's Cup and helped them win 1–0.
-By mid–October, he regained his first team place for the remaining matches of the season and helped the side finish third place in the league.
-For his performance, Yoshida was award Rookie of the Year at the 14th Aichi Toyota "Grand Pass Rankle Award".
+By mid–October, he regained his first team place for the remaining matches of the season and helped the club finish third place in the league.
+For his performance, Yoshida won the Rookie of the Year at the 14th Aichi Toyota "Grand Pass Rankle Award".
 At the end of the 2008 season, he went on to make twenty–nine appearances and scoring two times in all competitions.